 JOE Listing Guidelines

-Listings may encourage or welcome applications from either: (a) identifiable underrepresented groups, or (b) identifiable groups for which the U.S. Civil Rights Act of 1964 and other applicable laws permit preferences in hiring.
-However, listings may not include language that indicates discriminatory preferences in hiring.
+Job listings may encourage or welcome applications from either: (a) identifiable underrepresented groups, or (b) identifiable groups for which the US Civil Rights Act of 1964 and other applicable employment laws permit preferences in hiring.
+Listings may not include language that indicates discriminatory preferences in hiring.

-•Since 2012, the JOE listing is exclusively an online publication available only on the American Economic Association website (www.aeaweb.org/JOE)
+JOE Network listings are exclusively an online publication available only on the American Economic Association website. (www.aeaweb.org/JOE)